AggregatorsLive

 How does OpenChainBench measure wallet label coverage?

-The harness maintains a curated list of ~60 publicly-known anchor addresses (CEX hot wallets, DEX routers, Safe multisigs, OFAC SDN, public figures) rotated quarterly from public sources (Etherscan public name tags, Treasury OFAC list, Safe registry).
+The harness maintains a curated list of ~180 publicly-known anchor addresses (CEX hot wallets, DEX routers, Safe multisigs, OFAC SDN, public figures, verified smart contracts) rotated quarterly from public sources (Etherscan public name tags, Treasury OFAC list, Safe registry).
+Each anchor is tagged with a kind (contract or eoa) at curation time using an on-chain code probe.
 Every 30 minutes each address is pushed to every provider that declares support for its chain.
 A `hit` is recorded only when the response is a non-generic entity name.
-Coverage is `success_total / checks_total` over 24 hours, sliced per chain so chain-specialists are not penalised on chains they do not claim to cover.
+Coverage is `success_total / checks_total` over 24 hours, sliced per chain AND per kind so chain-specialists are not penalised on chains they do not claim to cover, and the contract-name signal does not get conflated with the entity-curation signal.

 Which wallet labeling API has the best Solana coverage?